This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Vinegar with hydrogen peroxide produces Peracetic acid, which is extremely harmful to not just you and your loved ones but also for your home as it can damage household surfaces.
+Vinegar with hydrogen peroxide produces Peracetic acid, which is extremely harmful to not just you and your loved ones but also to your home as it can damage household surfaces.

 The best way to use these ingredients is to use them separately, as both of them are great cleaners.
 You can also do this, spray and rinse clean using one cleaner and then repeat the process with the other one.
 This works pretty well and is safe.

 Well, you might have already realized that mixing bleach with anything is a bad idea.
 Vinegar is an amazing cleaner when used on its own and so is the case with bleach.

 Combining bleach with vinegar creates toxic chlorine gas which can damage your throat, respiratory tract, and in high concentration, it can even prove to be lethal (this is rare because the household vinegar and bleach are not as concentrated).
 So you shouldn’t try this at home.